Skip to main content

 }

-Path: .cognition/config.local.jsonUse for personal overrides that shouldn’t be committed:
+Path: .devin/config.local.jsonUse for personal overrides that shouldn’t be committed:

 • API keys and secrets